dzionek/easyCT/README.md

 The application will be available after a few minutes at [http://localhost:3838/](http://localhost:3838/).

 ### Example installing and running.
-Suppose I use Windows and have my camera trap photos stored at an external hard drive in a folder `H:\camera_traps\site01`.
+Suppose I use Windows and have my camera trap photos stored on an external hard drive in a folder `H:\camera_traps\site01`.
 Then, all I need to do (for installing and running) is paste:

 ```{bash}